onflow/cadence/docs/language.md

-# Bamboo Programming Language
+# Cadence Programming Language

 ## Table of Contents

 ## Introduction

-The Bamboo Programming Language is a new high-level programming language intended for smart contract development.
+The Cadence Programming Language is a new high-level programming language intended for smart contract development.

 The language's goals are, in order of importance: